Close Banner

 • Bring foods from home/hotel for convenient budget-friendly snacking

-• Drink water (you can always get free water from restaurants)
+• Drink water instead of sugary drinks (you can always get free water from restaurants)

 • Watch for hidden sugar in salad dressings—you can order dressing on the side or make your own by asking for olive oil, red wine vinegar, some salt and a mustard packet from the condiment section.

 • Ask questions about what comes on food before you order.
-Sometimes not all ingredients are listed on a menu, such as tortilla chips and sour cream on a fajita salad at Cocina Cucamonga.
-It’s easier to order without certain toppings than to have the willpower to pick chips off a salad and not nibble on a few.
+Sometimes not all ingredients are listed on a menu.
+It’s easier to order without certain toppings than to have the willpower to pick less-healthy toppings off a salad and not nibble on them.
 Just sayin’.
 Been there.
 Learned that.

 Snack smart to prevent sugar overload and crashes